2 Days in Lisbon: The Ultimate 48 Hours Itinerary

 Alfama

 From Praça do Comércio, head east to the quaint Alfama district, the most typical quarter in all of Lisbon.
-With its alleys perching up the steep hills, Alfama is one of the few neighborhoods which survived the 1755 earthquake.
+With its alleys perching up the steep hills, Alfama is one of the few neighborhoods that survived the 1755 earthquake.
 It was also one of my favorite places – probably the best areas in Lisbon, IMO.
 And I felt so happy to have booked my accommodation in Lisbon right there.

 Walking through Alfama is like taking a step back in time.
 The district has a strong Moorish influence, starting from its name, deriving from the Arabic word “al-hamma,” which means hot springs or baths.
 The Moors built the maze of winding, narrow streets as a defense system and to keep homes cool in summer.
 Alfama exudes an old-world atmosphere, and the worn whitewashed houses covered in colorful tiles reflect the fado’s melancholy and longing.